Kung-Fu Master (video game): Story

-The player controls Thomas, a kung fu master, whom one day notices that his lover is missing in action and is only left a mysterious letter that reads: "Your love Sylvia is in custody now.
+The player controls Thomas, a kung fu master who dons a sleeveless white keikogi, he one day notices that his lover is missing in action and is only left a mysterious letter that reads: "Your love Sylvia is in custody now.
 If you want to save your dear Sylvia's life.
 Come to the Devil's Temple at once.
 5 sons of the Devil will entertain you."

-As Thomas enters the pagoda, he fights his way through the five levels of the Devil's Temple to rescue his girlfriend Sylvia from the crime boss who only goes by the codename "Mr. X".
+As Thomas rushes to the rescue, he punches and kicks his way through the five levels of the pagoda called the Devil's Temple to save his girlfriend Sylvia from the five floor guardians, especially the crime boss who only goes by the codename "Mr. X".

 As Thomas ascends the tower, he must fight and knock down many enemies off the tower along the way and five end-of-level boss battles, a concept inspired by Game of Death.
 Thomas and each boss have a health meter, and the game temporarily becomes a one-on-one fighting game during boss battles.